 - The mission and ministry must be an Episcopal congregation, Episcopal cluster or an ecumenical cluster with Episcopal presence, and/or an agency with connections to The Episcopal Church.

 - The mission and ministry must be involved among and with poor and oppressed people wherever they are located.

 - The mission and ministry must be rooted in worship.

 - The mission and ministry must include several programs, including at least one human rights advocacy program and one human service program.

 - Additionally, ministries must be willing to demonstrate their operation for models, maintain “how-to” files, act as a resource center for other ministries, and be subject to review.

 - So you qualify?
 Great!
-Time to contact Mary Anne Bryant, Diocesan Jubilee Officer for the Diocese of Virginia.
+Time to contact Aisha Huertas, Diocesan Jubilee Officer for the Diocese of Virginia.

 - Fill out the Jubilee Ministry Designation Application.
 It will take some time, but don’t worry.
 Once you hit submit on the final page, you’ll be emailed a copy of the application and a signature sheet that must be endorsed by people in the ministry, including your Jubilee Officer and your Bishop.